Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can Good Credit Affect Your Insurance Premiums?

 Not only will good credit afford you lower interest rates on loans, but it may also allow you to take advantage of lower insurance premiums.
 Insurance comes in many forms including house insurance, auto insurance, life insurance, and health insurance.
-Insurance premiums can cost quite a bit, but if your credit score is healthy, you may be able to snag lower rates, saving you money over the long haul.
+Premiums can cost quite a bit, but if your credit score is healthy, you may be able to snag lower rates, saving you money over the long haul.

 Insurance providers usually check your credit score before they approve your application and provide you with a premium rate.